parrt/msds501/notes/functions.md

 ## Functions are subprograms

 A sequence of operations grouped into a single, named entity is called a **function**.
 Functions are like mini programs or subprograms that we can plan out just like full programs.

+Python **programs** consist of zero or more functions and the so-called "main" program, consisting of a sequence of operations that gets the ball rolling.

 Instead of loading data from the disk, functions operate on data given to them from the invoking program.
 This incoming data is analogous to a recipe's list of ingredients and is specified in the form of one or more named *parameters* (also called *arguments*).
 Instead of printing a result or displaying a graph, as a program would, functions *return* values.